Drill Point Dies for Metal Building Construction Fasteners

 Industry Standards Compliance

-Metal building fasteners must meet:
+Metal building fasteners typically must meet:

 - FM 4471 — Factory Mutual approval for wind uplift resistance